Vanilla Custard Apple Pie

 Pie Dough

-• Rub flour with salt, and cubed butter until mixture resemble coarse meal.
-Add the egg and water; mix until combined.
-Chill to harden.
-Roll out into a 3mm thick sheet that should be 1.5''/4cm larger than the pan.
-Lay pastry over tart pan, and shape into a tart shell.
-Place the raw tart shell in the freezer.
+- Rub the flour, salt, and cubed butter together until the mixture resembles coarse meal.
+Add the egg and water, and mix until just combined.
+Chill until firm.
+Roll out the dough into a sheet about 3mm thick and roughly 4cm (1.5") larger than your pan.
+Drape the pastry over the tart pan and gently shape it into the shell.
+Place the unbaked tart shell in the freezer to chill.

 Vanilla Custard